Do you tweet?

 As you use Twitter more, you’ll find accounts that you enjoy reading and visiting.
 Here are a few great accounts to get you started:

-- If you enjoy interesting facts, follow @factsandtrivia and @qikipedia, both of which post interesting trivia and facts.
+- If you enjoy interesting facts, follow @qikipedia, which posts interesting trivia and facts.

 - Many popular singers are on Twitter, like @Adele and @katyperry.
 If you want to know where your favorite singer will be performing next, or to see their photos and thoughts, you can follow them.